Homework for the upcoming week

 Agenda:

 In order to increase your child’s interest even further in the Middle Ages, they will present an oral biography about a person from this time period.
+Your student was assigned a person to research.
 We have been learning about several people from the Middle Ages, and your student picked the name of a person from the Middle Ages.
 The project is worth 100 points.
 Please make sure that work is done by the student only.
 Please find more information in your student's binder.
-All pages of the packet must be turned in and completed.
+All pages of the packet must be turned in and completed by the student.

 This is a fast, fun, and easy activity to build together with your child!
 We learned about the Middle Ages this year, so it seems appropriate to build a medieval invention.
 Each student can make one catapult and bring it to school for a fun and friendly competition.